First Time Home Buyers Thinking Like Investors

 Millennials (24-39 years old) are more likely to seek help than Gen Xers (40-55 years old), according to the survey.
 (Millennials have obviously had less time to save for a down payment).
 Of those seeking assistance, one-quarter are looking for between $10,000 and $50,000.
 Millennials are seeking $100,000 or more.
 The average ask was just over $45,000.

 Even with the help from family, affordability is a challenge with Canadian banks requiring mortgage holders spend no more than 30 per cent of their monthly income on housing.
-With the prices of single detached home rising out of reach, first time buyers are stepping into the real estate market with townhouses and condominiums.
+With the prices of single detached home rising out of reach, first time buyers are stepping into the real estate market with condominiums.

 The First-Time Home Buyer Incentive is useful for some, though its benefits are limited.
 The maximum amount the program allows borrows is four times their qualifying income if household income is less than $120,000 per year.
 That means the maximum amount of a mortgage may be and still be eligible for the incentive is $480,000.
 That significantly limits the kind of housing first time buyers can purchase in Canada’s more expensive real estate markets.

 Savvy millennials are thinking like investors.
 A pre-construction condominium purchase is becoming more popular among this generation because it allows them to invest in housing now and save money towards the building completion and the closing date.

 A five percent deposit to hold the property sale gives Millennials more time to save more towards the down payment.
 Read our article on RBC’s Preferred Builder Program for more ideas on how to finance your purchase